-In November 2013, STEPS Namibia Clubfoot Programme (SNCP) was established as a registered section 21 (non-profit) company.
+In November 2013, STEPS Namibia Clubfoot Programme (SNCP) was established as a non-profit.

 In April 2015, the 2nd Namibia Ponseti training supported by STEPS with faculty and funding was held at Keetmanshoop Hospital.
 The Namibian Ministry of Health intends to establish a new clubfoot clinic for this region following the training.

 A Ponseti refresher training was held at Windhoek Hospital in July 2015, and trainings in Oshakati and Rundu in August and September 2015.